 There used to be a single list of what I though worth highlighting but that’s been divided now it got every, very long.
 Here are the categories that I have used for dividing up things so that they might be more useful:

-While Ubuntu or Linux Mint are among the most prominent of the Linux bunch, there are others.
-The, there are UNIX counterparts, largely based on BSD UNIX as it happens, too.
-As if that weren’t all, some Linux distros are looking at using BSD UNIX kernels too so that cannot be ignored either.
+While Ubuntu or Linux Mint are among the most prominent of the Linux bunch, there are a multitude of others.
+Then, there are UNIX counterparts and the ones that I have found largely are based on BSD UNIX though there are OpenSolaris forks out there too.
+As if that weren’t all, some Linux distros are looking at using BSD UNIX kernels in addition to the ones that they usually have so that hybridisation cannot be ignored either.

 Once upon a time, Ubuntu was the answer to anyone starting to use Linux for the first time but the water has been muddied by the incorporation of the Unity desktop environment.
 While Linux Mint might be my suggestion these days, the Ubuntu community still have a lot to offer so it would be rude to ignore them.
 Thus, they get their place here.